++ U. S. Chapters ++

 The Mars Society of Houston kicked off the year 2000 with officer elections.

-Chris Barnes was reelected President of the chapter, but the other positions
+Chris Barnes was reelected President of the chapter, but the other

 have new faces.
 They are as follows: